-In accordance with Department of Education guidelines, JCC distributed CRRSAA emergency funding to eligible students by the following method:
+In accordance with Department of Education guidelines, JCC distributed the third round of ARP emergency funding to eligible students by the following method:

-JCC determined which curriculum students received Emergency Financial Aid Grants, and how much they received under the CRRSAA by using a prorated amount from $1,248 to $625 depending on their EFC (Expected Family Contribution) score from their completed 2020-2021 FAFSA, and the student having a federal and/or state aid disbursement for Spring 2021 by April 6, 2021.
+JCC determined which curriculum students received Emergency Financial Aid Grants, and how much they received under the ARP by using a prorated amount from $1,211 to $405 depending on their EFC (Expected Family Contribution) score from their completed 2021-2022 FAFSA as of April 18, 2022 (if applicable), and students without a FAFSA were assigned to the lowest tier funding.

 Students were notified of their eligibility via their JCC email account.
 If eligible,

 funds will be processed through student accounts and will be disbursed according to

 the method of refund chosen through Bank Mobile.
 Limited funding was available.
 By

 accepting these funds, students agree to use funds to cover expenses related to the